BitBrew/event-docs/danlawudp-events/device-connect.md

         - `Trip`
         - `Idling`
         - `Unknown`
-    - tripNumber: `2`- A sequential number that increases after each trip.
+    - tripNumber: `2` (number) - A sequential number that increases after each trip.
 Resets after 65,536 trips.
     - messageType: `14` (number) -
     - messageLength: `32` (number) - Indicates the total bytes of the message, including the checksum.
     - latitude: `42.2891150` (number)